odebroqueville/contextSearch/README.md

 * Compatible with search engines using either HTTP GET or HTTP POST requests
 * Reverse-image search using Google, Google Lens or TinEye
 * Site search
-* Carry out multiple searches at once using multisearch
+* Carry out multiple searches at once using multisearch or folder multisearch
 * Manage your search engines from the extension's Options page
 * Many ways to easily add a new search engine
 * Support for search engines using OpenSearch description format